akhopkar01/Starting-with-Ubuntu/README.md

 ```

 ## NVIDIA Driver
+First, Go to **Software & Updates > Additional Drivers**, Select the NVIDIA-xxx (proprietary), then Apply Changes and restart the computer.
+Try checking for the driver by command: ```nvidia-smi``` in the terminal.

-First, Go to **Software & Updates > Additional Drivers**, If you can't see any NVIDIA drivers, Follow the following steps in terminal:
+If you can't see any NVIDIA drivers, Follow the following steps in terminal:
 ```
 lspci | grep VGA
 uname -r